-Bonnie Hiltz has over a decade and a half of experience working in Ontario’s electricity sector.
+Bonnie Hiltz has over 15 years experience working in Ontario’s electricity sector.

 Since 2005, Bonnie has been intimately involved with the evolution of electricity supply policies, having worked at both the Ministry of Energy and the Ontario Power Authority (now the IESO).
 She has contributed to the design and implementation of the coal phase-out strategy and multiple supply procurements.
-She was also involved in contract management functions for billions of dollars of supply agreements with the OPA/IESO.
+She was also involved in contract management functions, overseeing billions of dollars of supply agreements with the OPA/IESO.

 Bonnie left the public sector in 2014 to oversee Government and Regulatory Affairs for a major international utility and energy services provider.
 In this role she advised on supply and de-carbonization policies and assisted business development efforts across Canada.